What is Enterprise Architecture (EA)? – Details, Frameworks, and Tools

 Description

 LeanIX offers comprehensive training and certification programs to help professionals gain a deep understanding of Enterprise Architecture.
-Their courses cover various aspects of EA, including best practices, methodologies, and tools.
+Their courses cover various aspects of this architecture, including best practices, methodologies, and tools.

 The Open Group TOGAF 9.2 Certification